 ArchitectsOnix & Kunst + Herbert

-From the architect.
+Text description provided by the architects.
 IBA Hamburg – Neighbourhouse

 As a part of the Internationale Bauausstellung Hamburg, IBA (the renowned large-scale building exhibition), this assignment was launched as one of the first in a series of architectural competitions aimed at putting the island of Wilhelmsburg on the map as well as enhancing the quality of the housing assortment in Hamburg.

 Our interpretation of this assignment was to generate an assertive design of both the building and the surrounding area.
 We aimed at producing a design that would transform ‘dead-end’ zones into high-quality sojourn space with a positive impact on the surrounding neighbourhood.

 Two clients united under one roof, each with his own particular points of recognition and an equal part of the parcel, illustrate the integration that we pursue at both building level and urban planning level.
 The total volume harmonizes with the adjoining construction and opens up to the outside world.
 As a result, the whole unit assumes an informal character and the public and collective space offers new opportunities at neighbourhood level, while simultaneously giving the residents their own space with scope for successful co-habitation.

 The starting point for the architectonic object was a straight beam with a simple cross-section.
 This layout has a beneficial effect on the energy management of the entire unit and also provides the basis of a favourable floor plan.
 The total volume is curved around the location as compactly and as optimally as possible to make the ‘landscape’ as large as possible, as well as generating differentiation, creating two identities, and enhancing the orientation toward the sun.
 At the same time, this compact and stratified programme connects seamlessly to the specified restrictions on the location.